bakito/sealed-secrets-web/README.md

 This section is about using sealed-secrets-web with Traefik ingress controller.

 Traefik does not by default strip the path when forwarding to application.
-If you path is `localhost/seal`, then your route will be parsed by Traefik and your application will be accessed at `/seal`, not `/`.
+If your path is `localhost/seal`, then your route will be parsed by Traefik and your application will be accessed at `/seal`, not `/`.

 To configure Traefik correctly, apply the following resource: